cloudgrayau/pitch/README.md

 CSS and JS minifying uses a custom basic minifier (which can be disabled via the settings).

 Caching is enabled by default (recommended) and the cache directory and duration can be customised.
-The cache can be cleared via the plugin settings page.

 ### Advanced Caching Mode